myym9211/RunningBinaryConnect/README.md

-# Title : Windows 10 Guide to run BinaryNet
+# Title : Windows 10 Guide to run BinaryConnect
 # Author : Yameen Malik
 # Timestamp: 27/3/2017 02:00 AM
 # This guide will get you through how to run the code for the paper titled